tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ### Postscript

-We would like to thank again PingCAP members, who has wholeheartedly helped us learned about and work with TiDB.
+We would like to thank again PingCAP members, who have wholeheartedly helped us learn about and work with TiDB.

 *This article refers to many original documentations from PingCAP, Wikipedia, db-engine, and others...*